dhicks/chlorpyrifos/paper.md

 | Sutter | Tulare |
 | Yolo   | Kern   |
 | Solano ||

 Table: California counties comprising the Central Valley for the purposes of this study.
 Counties are listed roughly in north-south order.
-Counties in the left column are in the Sacramento Valley (northern half of the Central Valley); counties in the right column are in the San Joaquin Valley (southern half).\label{tab.counties}
+Left: counties in the Sacramento Valley (northern half of the Central Valley).
+Right: counties in the San Joaquin Valley (southern half).\label{tab.counties}

 ## Pesticide Use ##